 Though Mexico has banned clenbuterol for use in livestock, ranchers there have been known to use the steroid to help increase meat yields.
 Last year authorities inspected 200 slaughterhouses and found clenbuterol in livestock in nearly 60 of them.
 Mexico’s national sports commission said last week that coaches are keeping a careful watch on what meat is supplied to athletes ahead of the Rio de Janeiro Olympic games.

 In 2011 Chinese authorities arrested hundreds involved in the selling and making of clenbuterol for illegal use in pig feed.
-While few NFL players may be vacationing in China right now, b
+While few NFL players may be vacationing in China right now, by 2018 the league expects to make its long-delayed debut there with a regular-season game.
+And China, the world’s largest pork producer, exports pork to Hong Kong and Japan.

 Two NFL teams in particular should be concerned after the league’s warning.
 As part of the NFL National Series, the Houston Texans and Oakland Raiders will play in Mexico City in November.
 Going vegetarian for a bit might be a good call.